Jacobvs/Rotmg-Discord-Bot/README.md

 FYI - Code & the command writeup may be a bit outdated, I'll do my best to update them frequently but no promises.

+Last note:
+I didn't write this project in a way that supports self-hosting.
+If you'd like to attempt it, feel free to - but you'll need a decent amount of technical experience to get it up and running.
+I made this project open source to provide an example of how to do common tasks for ROTMG discord bots (Moderation, Mail, Verification, Raiding, Parsing, etc).
+If you'd simply like the bot added to an existing server - contact me through discord (Darkmatter#7321)

 -----
 # Requirements
 - [github.com/Jacobvs/Realmeye-API](https://github.com/Jacobvs/RealmEye-API)